sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 ### Additional Node Pools

 Additional node pools can be created separate from the default node pool.
 This is done with the `node_pools` variable, which is a map of objects.
-Each node pool requires the following variables:
+Irrespective of the default values, the following variables are required for each node pool:

 | Name | Description | Type | Notes |
 | :--- | ---: | ---: | ---: |